TheWidlarzGroup/react-native-video/README.md

 #### **windows/myapp/myapp.vcxproj**

-Add a reference to `ReactNativeVideoCpp` to your main application project.
+Add a reference to `ReactNativeVideoCPP` to your main application project.
 From Visual Studio 2019:

 1. Right-click main application project > Add > Reference...
-  Check `ReactNativeVideoCpp` from Solution Projects.
+  Check `ReactNativeVideoCPP` from Solution Projects.

 2. Modify files below to add the video package providers to your main application project
 #### **pch.h**